NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 What certification standards does Birch uphold?

-Birch meeds the requirements for the following organic certifications:
+Birch meets the requirements for the following organic certifications:

-1. Global Organic Textile Standard (GOTS): verifies that the product is organic, free from harmful chemicals, and ethically produced for the entirety of the fabrication process
+1. Global Organic Latex Standard (GOLS): verifies that the product is organic, free from harmful chemicals, and ethically produced for the entirety of the fabrication process.

 3. eco-INSTITUT Certified: tested by an international organization to certify no emissions or VOCs (Volatile Organic Compounds) are present.